chrisburr/DIRAC/docs/source/AdministratorGuide/Bookkeeping/administrate_oracle.rst

 .. code-block:: sql

-    SELECT * FROM (SELECT distinct SYS_CONNECT_BY_PATH(name, '/') Path, id ID FROM processing v   START WITH id in (SELECT distinct id FROM processing where name='Real Data') CONNECT BY NOCYCLE PRIOR  id=parentid) v   where v.path='/Real Data/Reco16Smog';
+    SELECT
+	*
+    FROM
+	(
+	    SELECT DISTINCT
+		sys_connect_by_path(name, '/') path,
+		id                             id
+	    FROM
+		processing v
+	    START WITH
+		id IN (
+		    SELECT DISTINCT
+			id
+		    FROM
+			processing
+		    WHERE
+			name = 'Real Data'
+		)
+	    CONNECT BY NOCYCLE
+		PRIOR id = parentid
+	) v
+    WHERE
+	v.path = '/Real Data/Reco16Smog';

 If we know the processing id, we can use the following query to found out the processing pass:

 .. code-block:: sql

-    SELECT v.id,v.path FROM (SELECT distinct  LEVEL-1 Pathlen, SYS_CONNECT_BY_PATH(name, '/') Path, id
+    SELECT
+	v.id,
+	v.path
+    FROM
+	(
+	    SELECT DISTINCT
+		level - 1                      pathlen,
+		sys_connect_by_path(name, '/') path,
+		id
+	    FROM
-      FROM processing
+		processing
+	    WHERE
-      WHERE LEVEL > 0 and id=1915
+		    level > 0
+		AND id = 1915
-      CONNECT BY PRIOR id=parentid order by Pathlen desc) v where rownum<=1;
+	    CONNECT BY
+		PRIOR id = parentid
+	    ORDER BY
+		pathlen DESC
+	) v
+    WHERE
+	ROWNUM <= 1;

 =====================
 Bookkeeping down time